-The Swedish Environmental Code (miljöbalken) regulates the liability for remedial treatment of polluted land and water areas.
-According to the polluter pays principle, any person or legal entity conducting, or having conducted activities, or taken measures that have caused contamination or pollution, is responsible for investigating the effects of such pollution and for remedying the damage or other inconvenience caused by the activities.
-However, if the person or legal entity responsible cannot be found, or is unable to perform or pay for the remedial measures, the current or previous owner of the real property can be held liable.
+The Swedish Environmental Code (miljöbalken) sets out the liability for remedial treatment of polluted land and water areas.
+According to the principle of the polluter pays, each and every person or legal entity conducting, or having conducted activities, or taken measures which have caused contamination or pollution, is responsible for investigating the effects of such pollution and rectifying the damage or other inconvenience caused by the activities.
+However, in the second instance, if the person or legal entity responsible cannot be found, or cannot perform or pay for remedial measures, the current or previous owner of the real property can be held responsible.

-If the property owner changes the use of the property in a way that increases the risk of the contamination of the land to spread, for example if groundwork is to be carried out, the property owner may also be held liable.
-When a real property changes owner, the buyer and the seller can agree on the environmental liability.
-Such an agreement is, however, only binding between the parties and does not eliminate the liability of either party if, one is unable to perform its obligations.
-Therefore, such an agreement can never be used as an argument to avoid responsibility in relation to the relevant environmental supervisory authority.
+The property owner may also be held liable if they change the use of the property in a way that increases the risk of previous contamination of the land to spread.
+When a real property changes owner, the buyer and the seller may agree on the environmental liability.
+Such an agreement is, however, only binding between the parties and does not eliminate liability for either party, should one not be able to perform its obligations.
+Thus an agreement of the said kind can never be referred to as an argument to avoid responsibility in relation to the relevant environmental supervisory authority.

-The legal risk of environmental liability never really ceases for anyone who has either acted as an operator of an activity or who has owned real property where such an activity has been carried out.
-In order to quantify the actual risk of environmental liability, a proper investigation of the real property in question must be carried out, for example by an environmental consultant.
-Whether or not such an investigation is necessary depends on the type of activity that has been conducted on the real property.
+The legal risk of environmental liability never really ceases for anyone who has either acted as an activity operator or who has owned real property where such activity has been pursued.
+However, in order to quantify the actual risk of environmental liability, a proper investigation of the real property in question must be performed by, for instance, an environmental technical consultant.
+Whether or not such investigation is necessary depends on the sort of activity that has been conducted on the real property.